manirajchahal/Honeypot-Project/README.md

 9. License

 ## **Prerequisites**
--Host Machine with hypervisor such as VirtualBox or VMWare.
+-Host Machine with hypervisor such as VirtualBox or VMWare. \
--Ubuntu 22.04 to install on mentioned Virtual Machine.
+-Ubuntu 22.04 to install on mentioned Virtual Machine. \
--Internet Connectivity
+-Internet Connectivity.

 ## **Project Overview**
 1. Set up Ubuntu on a dedicated VM to isolate the honeypot.